 Last week I participated in a Product Owner course facilitated by Gunther Verheyen.
 What triggered me was the part where we discussed the difference between having a project- or product focus.
 I've seen many organizations, Scrum Teams and especially Product Owners struggle with finding the balance.
 In this blog post, I'll share my thoughts about the difference between having a project or a product mindset.

 First of all, there’s nothing wrong with a project.
 It's a great approach to realize a set of activities over an agreed period of time to achieve a particular purpose.
 A project can offer the necessary focus and stimulate collaboration and teamwork towards realizing ambitious and appealing goals.

-Although project's can be a great approach, they are often used incorrect.
+Although the project's can be a great approach, they are often used incorrectly.
 Organizations kickstart lots of projects with temporary teams whose main focus is to deliver on time, under budget, and within scope.
 All these constraints are set in stone.
-When the earlier made agreements made are accomplished, the project is declared a success.
+When the earlier made agreements made are accomplished, the project has declared a success.